Learning Deep Morphological Networks with Neural Architecture Search: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item First, we propose novel procedures based on sub-pixel convolutions and mathematical morphology to construct pseudo-morphological operations using standard convolution layers. \item We integrate these procedures into deep networks using morphological layers and NAS algorithms.
-We demonstrate empirically that our architecture tailored to morphological layers can outperform conventional convolutional layers. \item We outline some current issues in NAS and introduce the problem of choosing the backbone,\ie the higher-level architecture design on which the search will be performed.
-We offer novel network space descriptions suitable for the edge identification job. \item We are the first to examine architectural search mixed with morphological procedures for edge detection.
-Our new specialized architecture achieves state-of-the-art performance for edge detection.
+Our contributions can be summarized as follows: \begin{itemize} \item First, we propose novel procedures based on sub-pixel convolutions and mathematical morphology to construct pseudo morphological operations using standard convolution layers. \item We integrate these procedures into deep networks using morphological layers and NAS algorithms.
+We demonstrate empirically that our architecture tailored to morphological layers can outperform conventional convolutional layers. \item We outline some current issues in NAS and introduce the problem of choosing the backbone, \ie the higher-level architecture design on which the search will be performed.
+We offer novel network space descriptions suitable for the edge identification task. \item We are the first to examine architectural search mixed with morphological procedures for edge detection and semantic segmentation.
+Our new specialized architecture achieves state-of-the-art performance in edge detection.

 \end{itemize}